Ivan-ChenYF/Maze_game-ENGG-1340-GP/ReadMe.md

 The Enigma Maze Game is a simple text maze game based on ncurses library where players can create user profiles, explore a randomly generated maze, and try to reach the end.
 The game features ASCII art, interactive menus, and a variety of gameplay options.

 ## Project Structure
+**Library Used**
+- Standard library is used with addition of ncurses, ctime and unistd
-Here is an overview of the key files and their functions in the project:
+- Here is an overview of the key files and their functions in the project:

 **Source Code**
 - `main.cpp`: The main entry point for the game, responsible for initialization and setup.
 It allows the player to choose the game mode they want.